controlecidadao/samantha_ia/README.md

 1) Open Windows Task Management by pressing `CTRL + SHIFT + ESC` and check available memory.
 Close some programs if necessary to free memory.

 2) Visit [Hugging Face](https://huggingface.co/models?library=gguf&sort=trending&search=gguf) repository and click on the card to open the corresponding page.
-Locate the _Files and versions_ tab and choose a `.gguf` model that fits in your available memory.
+Locate the _Files and versions_ tab and choose a `.gguf` text generation model that fits in your available memory.

 3) Right click over the model download link icon and copy its URL.